jorgitoxo/Project-Library/learning-notes.md

 Think of the DOM as the view for your data.
 Hint: instead of trying to delete specific DOM elements, just rebuild the entire thing after removing it from the data
 1. remove data
-2. clear DOM section you want to update (In your case, it'd be the list),
+2. clear DOM section you want to update (In your case, it'd be the list)
 3. render

 Thouhgts: